MarkGotham/Hauptstimme/README.md

 ## Code Summary

 We provide the `hauptstimme` package as well as the following code:
-- `main.py`: Take a score's MuseScore file and produces the rest of the files specified above.
+- `main.py`: Take a score's MuseScore file and produces the rest of the files specified above (except the alignment table).
 - `build_corpus.py`: Produce all corpus files from each score's MuseScore file.
 - `get_part_relations.py`: Take a score's MusicXML file and produce a part relationships summary.
 - `compare_segmentations.py`: Take a score's MusicXML file and perform a comparison of the Hauptstimme annotation points to a three different sets of automatic segmentation points (novelty-based (tempogram features), novelty-based (chromagram features), and changepoint detection-based).